ngnlang/ngn/README.md

 }
 ```

-### `role`
+#### `role`
 Declare one or more method signatures and/or method implementations.
-You create roles in order to implement their functionality for models.
+Group methods into roles in order to implement their functionality for models.

 ```ngn
 role Animal {